rmoesbergen/openwrt-ha-device-tracker/README.md

 * mqtt_username: The username to use for authentication to the MQTT broker.
 * mqtt_password: The password to use for authentication to the MQTT broker.
 * mqtt_retain_state: Whether to set the 'retain' flag on MQTT state messages.
 This ensures that the device state is remembered by the MQTT broker and immediately available to Home Assistant when it connects.
 Default: true
-* interfaces: This is an array of Wi-Fi interface names to watch, prefixed with 'hostapd.'
-You can get a list of interface names by running: `ubus list hostapd.*` on your OpenWRT device.
+* interfaces: A list of Wi-Fi interfaces to monitor.
+These must be prefixed with `hostapd.`.
+To find the correct interface names for your device, run `ubus list hostapd.*` in the OpenWRT terminal.
-* filter_is_denylist: Determines if the filter setting is a denylist or an allowlist
+* filter_is_denylist: Defines how the `filter` list is used.
+If `true`, the listed devices are ignored (denylist).
+If `false`, only the listed devices are monitored (allowlist).
-* filter: A list (json array) of devices to monitor or ignore, depending on the `filter_is_denylist` setting.
+* filter: A list of MAC addresses to either ignore or monitor, depending on the `filter_is_denylist` setting.
 * params: An optional dictionary containing additional parameters for specific devices (see the example above).
 If specified, these are sent to HA together with the MAC address and location name.
 For information on which keys you can add, see [here](https://www.home-assistant.io/integrations/device_tracker.mqtt/#device_tracker-mqtt-configuration-variables).
-For info on how these params appear in HA see [below](#home-assistant-configuration)
+For info on how these params appear in HA see [below](#optional-home-assistant-configuration)
 * ap_name: If you have only one access point, leave as "".
 If this runs on multiple access points, give a name here, e.g. "ap1".
 The mac address of every Wi-Fi device will be prefixed with this name in HA.
 * location: Custom location name to be assigned to online devices.
 Default: "home"
 * away: Custom location name to be sent when a device is no longer connected.
 Default: "not_home"